Red Line (Lagos Transit): Phase I

-The 27 kilometre long phase costed around $135 million and took around 3 years to build had an Inauguration day in February 2024 and Testing services were held on August 28 to September 27 to ensure everything was working smoothly.
-Phase 1 commercial services were opened on opening day on 15 October 2024 with the line stretching from Oyingbo to Agbado with stations such as Iju, Agege, Ikeja, MMIA Domestic Airport, Oshodi, Mushin and Yaba; connecting with the future Purple Line at Agege.
+The 27-kilometre-long phase cost around $135 million and took around 3 years to build and had an Inauguration Day in February 2024 from the President of Nigeria.
+Testing services were held from August 28 to September 27 of that year to ensure everything was working smoothly.
+Phase 1 commercial services were opened on 15 October 2024, with the line stretching from Oyingbo to Agbado with stations such as Iju, Agege, Ikeja, MMIA Domestic Airport, Oshodi, Mushin and Yaba; connecting with the future Purple Line at Agege.

 Phase II

-Phase 2 is currently under construction stretching 10 kilometers with the line going from Oyingbo to Marina to interchange with the Blue and Green Lines.
+Phase 2 is currently under construction, stretching 10 kilometers with the line going from Oyingbo to Marina to interchange with the Blue and Green Lines.
 Stations include: Ebute Metta, Iddo and Ebute Ero.
-However, plans to switch the terminal from Marina to National theatre have been suggested.
+However, plans to switch the terminal from Marina to National Theatre have been suggested.